malmgrenola/feed-us/README.md

 ### Media

-- The photos used in this site were obtained from ...
+The photos used in this site were obtained from:

 - https://www.vecteezy.com/vector-art/297563-bird-feeding-baby-bird

 ### Acknowledgements